raineaeternal/Lapiz/CONTRIBUTING.md

 # Submitting a Pull Request?

 * Namespace your code by folder
-* Lowercase namespace (`Lapiz::`)
+* Uppercase namespace (`Lapiz::`)
-* Follow the Clang format
+* Follow the general code-style and folder structure of the project.
-    * CLion does this automatically, no need to do anything.
-    * Download the Visual Studio Code clang extension.
 * When we request changes, you have 1 week to respond.
 If not we will dismiss the PR, and close it.

 # Submitting an issue?